dorado-ai-devops/devops-ai-lab/README_ENG.md

 Central repository for simulating modern DevOps environments with integrated artificial intelligence in key CI/CD tasks.
 Includes functional components for log analysis, Helm chart validation, and CI/CD pipeline generation from natural language descriptions.

-This environment is designed to run entirely locally, using Kubernetes with Kind, Jenkins, and modularly deployed AI microservices.
+This environment runs entirely locally, using Kubernetes with Kind, Jenkins, ArgoCD, and modularly deployed AI microservices.

 ---